Boundary vs. privileged access management

 - Context-based access: When users' business context changes, you want to ensure their permissions reflect the new business context.
 As an example, on-call engineers might require different permissions than when they end their on-call shifts.
 Boundary's managed groups enable user permission workflows to be assigned dynamically based on identity provider MFA checks, group memberships, and other IDP-level context.

-- Service discovery: Boundary's dynamic host catalogs are advanced workflows for automating the process of onboarding new or changed infrastructure resources and their connection information, and applying pre-configured security policies.
+- Host discovery: Boundary's dynamic host catalogs are advanced workflows for automating the process of onboarding new or changed infrastructure resources and their connection information, and applying pre-configured security policies.

 Can Boundary replace a PAM solution?